 We created this adventure in less than a month when we figured out it was too dangerous (at the time) to get into Myanmar.
 It turned out to be one of the best tours we’ve ever done.
 While that was partly because we had an epic bunch of guys with us (Bear the founder of Old Bike Barn, Mike Vandegriff the epic photographer, Bill the founder of Biltwell and Tyler the founder of Lowbrow Customs) it was also because the roads and the people were so different to what we are used to.
 This is a truly special adventure that I hope I can share with you.

-We head straight to Nagaland where Headhunter tribes ruled the land and no one argued with them.
-The tattooed faces of the old men, while hardly scary now, hark back to an era of lawlessness and recrimination.
-We spend time in the village before heading back to Mon and watch the sunset turn the smoke filled sky all shades of red, orange and pink.
+The eastern Himalayas is a land that is forgotten about by western tourists which makes it all the more attractive for us.
+Our adventure sees us head to Nagaland where head hunter tribes ruled the land.
+The tattooed faces of the few remaining elders, hark back to an era of lawlessness and recrimination.
+We visit the chief’s house and spend time in the village before heading back to Mon and watch the sunset turn the charcoal smoke filled sky all hues of red, orange and pink.

-Our eyes are transfixed on the looming mountains ahead of us as we spear towards them on the journey north.
-At the base of the Eastern Himalayas is a national park that has two thirds of the remaining single horned Rhinos as well as Tigers and other exotic, endangered animals.
+We spear towards the Himalayas that loom before us on our journey north.
+At the base of the Eastern Himalayas is the Kazaringa National Park that has two thirds of the world’s remaining single horned Rhinos as well as Tigers and other exotic, endangered animals.
 We wake early to catch a glimpse of these prehistoric beasts as the sunrise sprinkles its warmth over their backs.

-The rest of the trip is full on motorcycling nirvana through the mountains, with a roads that resemble cooked spaghetti for kilometre after kilometre.
-The bikes start to wheeze as we climb over 4000m (13,000ft) and we keep our eyes peeled for ice on the roads as we ride into Tawang on the border of Bhutan.
-A Tibetan festival awaits and we take a free day to soak in the culture under the gaze of the warming sun.
+The rest of the trip is full on motorcycling nirvana through the mountains, with roads that resemble cooked spaghetti for kilometre after kilometre.
+The bikes start to wheeze as we climb over Sela Pass at 4170m (13,700ft) and we keep our eyes peeled for ice on the roads as we ride into Tawang, the point where the current Dalai Lama sought refuge from Chinese controlled Tibet in 1959.
+We take a free day under the gaze of the warming sun to soak in the culture around the Tawang Monastery which is the largest in India and the second largest in the world.

 Arrive in Dibrugarh, India (catch a connecting flight from Delhi or Kolkata)